 - Sections are bunched together in a very mashed up type of way – I would have expected separate sections for a lot of the content to give it more meat but a lot of (important) things are left to either the imagination or just skimmed over.

-- The book is very short for what the goal of the book was, or is just trying to hard to get everything in without explaining everything.
+- The book is very short for what the goal of the book was, or is just trying too hard to get everything in without explaining everything.

 Had the author stepped back and worked more on the presentation than trying to cram as much technical "do stuff" into the book, then this would have been a completely different review.
-So from me it’s pass.
+So from me, it’s a pass.